-Michael Attaway, a director of the Firm, represents clients in connection with various mergers and acquisitions transactions, commercial financing transactions, and other business related matters.
+Michael Attaway, a director of the Firm, represents clients in connection with various corporate transactions, commercial financing transactions, and other business related matters.

-Michael works with private equity firms and various companies in connection with both acquisitions and divestitures across numerous industries, including energy and healthcare.
+Michael represents private equity firms and strategic buyers and sellers in connection with both acquisitions and divestitures across numerous industries, including energy and healthcare.
+He also assists both startups and mature businesses with their capital raise efforts, governance and other corporate matters.

-He also represents financial institutions, credit funds and borrowers in connection with structuring, drafting and negotiating loan documentation for real estate transactions, asset-based financing, and other secured credit facilities.
-Michael also works with financial institutions and distressed asset funds in connection with the resolution of distressed loans, including syndicated credit facilities, and the disposition of assets securing distressed loans.
+Michael works with financial institutions, credit funds and borrowers to structure, draft and negotiate loan documentation for asset-based and cash flow financing, real estate financing and other secured and unsecured credit facilities, including syndicated credit facilities.
+He also assists financial institutions and distressed asset funds with the resolution of distressed loans and the disposition of assets securing distressed loans.

 During law school, Michael served as a legal intern for the Honorable Michael T. Parker of the U.S. District Court for the Southern District of Mississippi.
 He also co-founded the Mississippi Sports Law Society, which has become one of the largest student organizations of the University of Mississippi School of Law.